coillarach/SET09102/notes/01_introduction.md

 a project management point of view, it determines the scope of the project.
 Anything outside the boundary is not the responsibility of the project.

 This is a simplified picture, however.
-Different stakeholder might identify the system boundary differently depending on their interests.
+Different stakeholders might identify the system boundary differently depending on their interests.
 In addition, any component part of the system, or *system element*, can be regarded as a system in its own right, and may be further decomposed into smaller elements.
 Thus, there is a